Have you ever wondered exactly what is National Insurance and why you have to pay for it? We reveal all in our essential guide…

 NI is paid by both employers and employees.
 It is a mind-numbingly complex tax concept, but, simply it’s used to pay for certain social security benefits such as sick pay, maternity pay and your State Pension.
 It’s also now used to prop up the National Health Service.

 And yes you do have to pay it – anyone employed or self-employed aged over 16 will have to make NI contributions.
-But there are ways to get around it, for example, if you’re earnings are below a certain level such as £109 a week or you are a member of your employers ‘contracted-out’ pension scheme, a married woman, fishermen, volunteer development workers or widow with a valid election certificate you can pay a reduced class.
+But there are ways to get around it, for example, if you’re earnings are below a certain level such as £166 a week or if you are a married woman, fishermen, volunteer development workers or widow with a valid election certificate you can pay a reduced class.

 National Insurance rates vary significantly but largely depend on how much you earn.